StudentsChatGPTAI DetectionAcademic Integrity

 Yes, usually.
-Heres exactly how teachers and universities detect ChatGPT use in essays, what tools they use, and what happens if you get caught.
+Here are the 4 ways teachers and universities spot ChatGPT in essays, the tools they use, and what happens if you get caught in 2026.

 Short answer: yes, they often can.
 And it's getting easier, not harder.